 This class is not wheelchair accessible due to a set of stairs.

-This is an ONSITE course.
-All onsite students are required to be vaccinated against COVID-19.
-Students are expected to adhere to our COVID-19 policies.
-Onsite courses do not come with studio access outside of class time.
-Paid open studio access is available through our Studio Access Program.
-For more info please visit visarts.org.
+Students must follow current Covid-19 protocols, as outlined by our website.
+For more info visit visarts.org.
+This is an On-site course.
+On-site courses do not come with studio access outside of class time.
+Paid open studio access is available through our Studio Access Program: if interested please visit visarts.org.

 Download materials list

 As a young girl, I loved gliding my scissors through construction paper to create beautifully arranged strips of colors that would then be turned into ringlets and form the longest, most colorful link chains my first-grade class would ever see.
 Since then, these childhood memories, practices, and habits have shaped my exploration of paper as a new medium.

 My paper illustrations explore and take inspiration from observations of the natural world, how we interact with it, the raw essence of the subjects found there, and ultimately allow us to consider and rethink our relationship with natural spaces, flora, and fauna.

 Originally from Florida, I moved to Richmond in pursuit of a life of art and the outdoors.
 I find inspiration when I am immersed in nature, so I have found a deep love for hiking and primitive camping.See More Classes By Instructor